 Written by Davide Tedesco|

-One of Scotland's most beautiful places
+Fife, one of Scotland's most beautiful places.

 This was our first trip with Bonnie, The Edinburgh Address’ fantastic VW campervan.

 We had passed the first of only 2 joints on the new bridge when Bonnie's wiper hit double speed and our line of traffic dropped to 20 mph as drivers struggled to see the car in front.

 So on we charged.